prinx/rejoice-docs/current/first-application.md

 }
 ```

-So on any menu where the user can input something that is exactly defined in the action bag we must set a default menu.
+So on any menu where the user can input something that is not exactly defined in the action bag we must set a default menu.
 If not, the user will get an Invalid input error when the input is different from what is in the action bag.
 If the response cannot be defined in the action bag, set at `defaultNextMenu` method.

 ## Validation
-One must not be too confortable with the fact that we are letting the user go the next menu no matter what they enter as name.
+One must not be too confortable with the fact that we are letting the user go to the next menu no matter what they enter as name.
 It is true, and the menu class provide a method to validate the user input which is called... `validate`.

 ```php
 public function validate()